|

 per ORC 4123.65(G).

-Workers’ Relief Fund benefits are paid as part of the settlement, the
+Disabled Workers’ Relief Fund benefits are paid as part of the settlement, the

-employer’s signature is required on a C-240 if the employer’s policy has been combined,
+employer’s signature is required on a C-240 if the employer’s policy has been

-Workers’ Relief Fund benefits allocated in a settlement.
+any Disabled Workers’ Relief Fund benefits allocated in a settlement.

 4. All